The New Look of Medical Care: A Mix of Video, Phone, and In-Person Visits

 To reduce the risk of any COVID-19 exposure, LeBauer offices have found creative ways to change the usual office visit.
 These changes include:

 - Safer Waiting – Some offices may have patients wait in the car and then call or text them when staff is ready for them to come inside.
-Offices with larger waiting rooms or lower patient volume are modifying processes to ensure fewer patients are in the waiting area at any one time and that they are spaced more than 6-feet apart.
+We have also rearranged our waiting rooms to accommodate social distancing.

 - Masks – All patients, providers, and staff will wear masks.
 If you do not have a mask, we will give you one.

-- Sanitizing – All exam rooms are cleaned thoroughly between patients.
+- Sanitizing – We have implemented enhanced cleaning of exam rooms between every patient.
 Touchpads, door handles, and other surfaces in the front office are sanitized every hour.

 - LeBauer Staff Screening – All LeBauer staff and providers are screened each day they come into work.
 They answer a series of questions about any possible COVID-19 symptoms and exposure for themselves and those they live with.